No. 7 USC outlasts No. 16 UCLA to reach Pac-12 title game

 USC: There were some concerns after Travis Dye's season-ending injury last week that the Trojans would struggle in the running game.
 But Austin Jones picked up the slack with a season-high 120 yards and two TDs.

 UCLA: The Bruins' defense has had issues the past two weeks, especially with stopping an opponent's passing game.
-They allowed four completions of at least 35 yards.
+It allowed four completions of at least 35 yards.

 POLL IMPLICATIONS